SarShaheen/Evolution-Of-Air-Jordan/README.md

 Users will be able to find the history of Jordan as well as images of the different sneakers and a sign up form to stay up to date with.
 It is targeted towards people who have a interest in the Air Jordan legacy and are curious to learn more.

+Link to website -
+<a href="https://sarshaheen.github.io/Evolution-Of-Air-Jordan/" target="_blank" rel="noopener" aria-label="Visit Evolution Of Air Jordan (opens in a new tab)"> Click Here!</a>

 ![Screenshot](mockup.png)

+## User Stories

+As a user, i want to be able to:

+- Read about the history of the brand.
+- Find images of Air Jordans.
+- Sign up to receive more information.
+- Find a way to stay in touch with the website through social media.

 ## Features